 “Yes.
 Lendina went into business with a woman named Magda Galanis.
 They converted a building in West Halsted near Randolf into an art gallery called La Touche De l'artiste, or The Artist’s Touch in English.
 Magda’s the gallery owner, and Lendina’s the Chairman of the Board.
 I looked at city building records.
 The top floor contains several luxury condos with a private elevator to the street.
-Galanis lives on the third floor; the art gallery comprises the bottom two levels.
+Galanis lives on the third floor; the two art gallery floors are on the bottom.

 On paper, Magda Galanis looks pretty legit.
-Graduated from Fordham in New York City, she taught Art History at Northwestern for a couple of years before opening the art gallery.
-Friends in the art world tell me that the gallery does a land-office business.
+She graduated from Fordham in New York City and taught Art History at Northwestern for a couple of years before opening the art gallery.
+Friends in the art world tell me the gallery does a land-office business.
 All the nouveau rich want to plaster their mansions with expensive art, and Magda is happy to oblige.
 Expensive paintings have always been an essential part of modern money laundering.

-Last week, I chatted up a Panera Bread delivery boy near the gallery, asking him if he ever delivered to Magda Galanis.
-He told me that he was directed to an elevator, sent to the third floor.
+Last week, I chatted with a Panera Bread delivery boy near the gallery, asking him if he ever delivered to Magda Galanis.
+He told me that the gallery receptionist directed him to the third floor.
 He knocked on Magda’s apartment.
 She answered in a loosely tied robe, giving him quite a show.
 As he handed her the order, a completely naked woman crossed the living room, fit and voluptuous, with long brown hair.”

 “That was Lendina?”
 Anne said.

-“Yep, the one and the same.”
+“Yep, it had to be her.”

 “So, she’s bisexual.”